backdrop-contrib/pagerer/README.txt

 Credits:

-The ‘pagerer_mini’ theme concept and javascript code is to a large extent the same of the ‘Minimax pager’ module for Drupal 6 (i.e. proudly copied, thanks mattyoung).
+The 'pagerer_mini' theme concept and javascript code is to a large extent the same of the 'Minimax pager' module for Drupal 6 (i.e. proudly copied, thanks mattyoung).

 Themes